f5devcentral/f5-hybrid-security-architectures/CONTRIBUTING.md

 ## Open an issue and pull request for changes

-All submissions, including those from project memebers, are required to go through review.
+All submissions, including those from project members, are required to go through review.
 We use GitHub Pull Requests for this workflow, which should be linked with an issue for tracking purposes.
 See [GitHub](https://help.github.com/articles/about-pull-requests/) for more details.